-Performance outcomes Acceptable outcomes Applicant response For assessable and self assessable developmen nt PO1 Development is located and designed to: ensure the safety of all persons; minimise damage to the development and contents of buildings; provide suitable amenity; minimise disruption to residents, recovery time, and rebuilding or restoration costs after inundation events.
+Performance outcomes Acceptable outcomes Applicant response For assessable and self assessable development PO1 Development is located and designed to: ensure the safety of all persons; minimise damage to the development and contents of buildings; provide suitable amenity; minimise disruption to residents, recovery time, and rebuilding or restoration costs after inundation events.
 Note - For assessable development within the flood plain assessment sub-category, a flood study by a suitably qualified professional is required to identify compliance with the intent of the acceptable outcome.
 AO1.1 Development is sited on parts of the land that is not within the Flood and Storm tide hazards overlay maps contained in Schedule 2; or For dwelling houses, AO1.2 Development within the Flood and Storm Tide hazards overlay maps (excluding the Flood plain assessment sub-category) is designed to provide immunity to the Defined Inundation Event as outlined within Table 8.2.4.3.b plus a freeboard of 300mm.
 AO1.3 New buildings are: (a) not located within the overlay area; (b) located on the highest part of the site to minimise entrance of flood waters; (c) provided with clear and direct pedestrian and vehicle evacuation routes off the site.
 AO1.4 In non urban areas, buildings and infrastructure are set back 50 metres from natural riparian corridors to maintain their natural function of reducing velocity of floodwaters.
-Alternative solution The area proposed for the Glamping Tents is within the mapped Medium Storm Tide Hazard area as well as the Floodplain Assessment area.
-The proposed Glamping Tents consist of a timber deck on raised footings approximately 400mm above the ground.
-These are light weight structures and unlikely to be adversely impact by a flood or storm tide event.
+Alternative solution The area proposed for the Pool, Bar and Food and Drink Outlet (Food Van) is within the mapped Medium and High Storm Tide Hazard areas as well as the Floodplain Assessment area.
+The proposed Pool may be designed with a freeboard to minimise intrusion.
+The proposed Pool is currently under design.
+The proposed Bar is a tent structure on a raised deck.
+This is an open, light weight structure and unlikely to be adversely impact by a flood or storm tide event.
+The Food and Drink Outlet (Food Van) may be moved in the event of a hazard.

 For assessable development PO2 The development is compatible with the level of risk associated with the natural hazard.
 AO2 The following uses are not located in land inundated by the Defined Flood Event (DFE) / Storm tide: (a) Retirement facility; (b) Community care facility; (c) Child care centre.
-Not applicable PO3 Development siting and layout responds to flooding potential and maintains personal safety For Material change of use AO3.1 New buildings are: (d) not located within the overlay area; (e) located on the highest part of the site to minimise entrance of flood waters; (f) provided with clear and direct pedestrian and vehicle evacuation routes off the site. or Alternative solution The area proposed for the Glamping Tents is within the mapped Medium Storm Tide Hazard area as well as the Floodplain Assessment area.
-The proposed Glamping Tents consist of a timber deck on raised footings approximately 400mm above the ground.
-These are light weight structures and unlikely to be adversely impact by a flood or storm tide event.
-There is minimal fall across the site, nor is there other appropriate more elevated areas for development.
+Not applicable PO3 Development siting and layout responds to flooding potential and maintains personal safety For Material change of use AO3.1 New buildings are: (d) not located within the overlay area; (e) located on the highest part of the site to minimise entrance of flood waters; (f) provided with clear and direct pedestrian and vehicle evacuation routes off the site. or Alternative solution The area proposed for the Pool, Bar and Food and Drink Outlet (Food Van) is within the mapped Medium and High Storm Tide Hazard areas as well as the Floodplain Assessment area.
+The proposed Pool may be designed with a freeboard to minimise intrusion.
+The proposed Pool is currently under design.
+The proposed Bar is a tent structure on a raised deck.
+This is an open, light weight structure and unlikely to be adversely impact by a flood or storm tide event.
+The Food and Drink Outlet (Food Van) may be moved in the event of a hazard.
+There is minimal fall across the site, nor is there other significantly more elevated and appropriate area.
+If required the Bar deck area can be raised to an agreeable level.